jsenv/core/docs/testing/readme.md

 Currently jsenv provides 3 possible test execution environments, called `platforms`:

-- A chromium browser
+- A chromium browser by test
-- A chromium browser tab
+- A chromium browser tab by test
-- A node process
+- A node process by test

 ### How test is executed